swape/js-book/src/pages/chapter1/8_object.md

 // Getting the value from a key with space console.log(myObj['something here'])

-// Adding a new shitty key
+// Adding a new bad key
 myObj['💩'] = 5

 console.log(myObj['💩']) // Outputs 5